 Context panel

-Every thread has a context panel showing the approved plan, the files and repositories the companion touched, linked threads (related work stays navigable), and the participants — humans, local companions, and external agents taking part in the thread.
+Every thread has a context panel showing the files and repositories the companion touched, its actual parent and direct children (related work stays navigable after it finishes), and the participants — humans, local companions, and external agents taking part in the thread.
+Parent and child work is separated into clear sections; other informational relationships are not presented as family.

 Workspaces and eco mode